jdotrjs/phaser-guides/Basics/Part3.md

 easier to trace code and in the event we want to switch to a typesafe javascript stack there are fewer tricks that need to be accomplished to do so.

-The major downside here is that we've now tightly coupled our scenes together and a changes in one may require corresponding updates in other, non obvious, places.
+A downside here is that we've now tightly coupled our scenes together and changes in one may require corresponding updates in other, non obvious, places.
 Without tooling in place to catch this it's entirely possible that a "simple" refactor to clean up your UI scene could totally break your game and it wouldn't be obvious until you tried to test that action.

 #### Scene Signals